Chart Color Schemes

 Infrastructure

-Tolga has limited levels of nearby infrastructure activity, ranking in the 8thth percentile nationally
+Tolga has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified two projects expected to impact the region.
-Notable projects include Tolga Main Street Shopping Centre (DA), Atherton Hospital Redevelopment, Mareeba Solar Farm, and North and Far North Queensland REZs.
-The following details those likely most relevant.
+AreaSearch identified two projects likely impacting the area: Tolga Main Street Shopping Centre, Atherton Hospital Redevelopment, Mareeba Solar Farm, and North/Far North Queensland REZs.
+The following details these key projects, focusing on those most relevant.

 Professional plan users can use the search below to filter and access additional projects.